rewanalahmad/Python_Exercises/README.md

 # Python_Exercises
 Python exercises for beginners

-Welcome to my Python Exercises repository! 🚀 This repository contains 11 Python coding exercises along with their solutions.
-These exercises cover fundamental programming concepts, including loops, conditionals, string manipulation, and mathematical operations.
+Welcome to my Python Exercises repository!
+This collection contains 12 Python coding exercises, covering loops, conditionals, string manipulation, and math operations.

+Each script is well-documented, explaining the problem, logic, and solution for easy understanding.

 Exercises List